You’re mid-song and a string lets go with a sharp ping. It feels like a disaster, but it’s one of the smallest repairs a guitar ever asks of you.

 Related reading - names of the guitar strings

-- Overturning – when you are tuning, you want to be careful not to overturn the machine heads on the headstock and cause too much tension on the string.
-This can also cause a lot more tension on the neck that you should have.
+- Overturning - when you’re tuning, you want to be careful not to overturn the machine heads on the headstock and cause too much tension on the string.
+This can also cause a lot more tension on the neck than you should’ve.

 - Guitar saddle burrs - these can act as a rough surface between your strings and the guitar hardware, which can actually damage your strings.
 They can also cause additional wear on the actual string, so it’s important to take care of them.